-RISD Dining + Catering offers students a range of delicious meal options at several locations on campus as well as grab-and-go options and convenient ordering through Grubhub at Portfolio Cafe and Watermark[et] (mobile app only, available via Google Play or the Apple App Store; select hours only for Portfolio).
-Expert chefs and culinary staff take great care and pride in preparing organic, locally sourced food and keeping attuned to student preferences.
+RISD Dining + Catering offers students a range of delicious meal options at several locations on campus.
+Students also enjoy the convenience of grab-and-go options and ordering through Grubhub at Portfolio Cafe and Watermark[et].* Chefs and culinary staff expertly prepare organic, locally sourced food and keep attuned to student preferences.

 Campus dining venues

 The largest dining hall on campus, The Met serves a wide variety of freshly prepared items for guests to enjoy.
-The menu features innovative entrées and creative cuisines, vegetarian and vegan options, an artisan pizza oven and an array of house-made desserts and pastries.
+The menu features innovative entrées, vegetarian and vegan options, an artisan pizza oven and many house-made desserts and pastries.

-Portfolio Café is a full-service eatery on the Fleet Library's ground floor that features entrées and lighter fare.
-It is great for anyone taking a study break from the library across the hall, and students can also order through Grubhub for convenient pickup options during lunch service.
+Portfolio Café is a full-service eatery inside the Mandle Center for Living and Learning (15 West).
+It features entrées and lighter fare—ideal for anyone taking a study break from the library across the hall.
+Students can also order through Grubhub for convenient pickup options during lunch service.

 A student-run coffee shop that features affordable coffees and teas, juices, smoothies, baked goods and grab-and-go items.